-In August I was selected to go to Beijing on a three-week Study China programme, run by the British Council for undergraduate students across the UK.
+In August I was selected to go to Beijing on a three-week Study China programme, funded by the UK government and delivered by The University of Manchester.

 Seeing as I had never travelled beyond Europe before, I was excited by the offer and jumped at the chance to experience something completely new and outside my comfort zone!